Skip to main content

 Manage other health conditions

 Medical problems like diabetes and high blood pressure can also increase your risk for memory issues as you age.
-Work with your healthcare professional to keep these conditions in good control.
+Work with a healthcare professional to keep these conditions in good control.

 Can supplements treat brain fog in menopause?